matter-labs/zinc/zinc-book/src/02-getting-started.md

 ## Creating the circuit

-Let's create our first circuit, which will be able to prove the knowledge of some `sha256` hash preimage:
+Let's create our first circuit, which will be able to prove knowledge of some `sha256` hash preimage:

 ```